 Again, THANK YOU!
 I can’t adequately express in words how much this means to my family.” – K.C. of Reston, Virginia

-Often, commissions are much more than a business exchange.
-They are art created to heal, honor and pay respect to the past and the future while expressing gratitude for and in the now.
-Many of my clients reach out to me to heal the loss of a pet, or to celebrate love in the form of a bridal bouquet.
-“Grandmother’s Lily of the Valley” is about a piece commissioned by a loving daughter and a son who wanted to give their mom something very special.
+Often the commissions I receive are created to heal, honor and pay respect to the past and the future, while expressing gratitude in the now.
+Many of my clients reach out to me to heal the loss of a pet for example, or to celebrate love in the form of a bridal bouquet.
+“Grandmother’s Lily of the Valley” is about a piece commissioned by a loving daughter and a son who wanted to give their mom something special.

-It started with Kris, the daughter, connecting with me through a dear friend of mine (and the owner of this piece).
-Her brother and her wanted to give their mother a meaningful gift for her birthday – a painting that represented 3 generations, and specifically paid homage to their Grandmother who had recently passed away – all in one art piece.
-I was all onboard – art with meaning is what I do!
+It started with Kris, the daughter, connecting with me through a dear friend of mine, reaching out wanting to give her mother a meaningful gift for her birthday.
+She wanted to commission a painting that represented 3 generations, and one which specifically paid homage to their Grandmother who had recently passed away.
+I was all on board – art with meaning is what I do!

 Kris shared the story of her Grandmother’s garden which was full of Lily of the Valley flowers.
-Kris’ Mother had replanted many of them in her garden when her kids (Kris and her brother) were small and the flowers grew in an area surrounded by two large trees, one which held a big tire swing and the the other, a home to an owl.
+Kris’ Mother had replanted many of them in her own garden when her kids (Kris and her brother) were small.
+The flowers grew in an area surrounded by two large trees, one which held a big tire swing and in the other, a home to an owl.

 The gift was presented at a family reunion and I received the most heartfelt thank you note from their Mother and separately, Kris, afterwards.
-Here’s what Kris wrote me (and she mentioned she would love to share this with all my readers):
+Here’s what Kris wrote me (and she mentioned she would love to share this with all you):

 Mission success!
 Not only did she cry, but we presented the painting to her at the family reunion, where my great-uncle (my Grandma’s brother) could also see your amazing work of art.
 It was a unanimous success- tears were shed and Kleenex were counted! 🙂